Entanglement spectrum and quantum phase diagram of the long-range XXZ chain: Introduction

-In this work, we study the entanglement spectrum of the long-range, spin-\(1/2\) XXZ chain and show that it contains sufficient information to determine the phase diagram as a function of the anisotropy parameter and the interaction range.
-The antiferromagnetic-to-XY and XY-to-ferromagnetic phase transitions are, respectively, characterized by degeneracy lifts and the divergence of the Schmidt gap, similarly as in the short-range XXZ model.
-We show that within the critical XY phase, the entanglement spectrum is characterized by a remarkable self-similar property.
-The breakdown of self-similarity signals the onset of genuine long-range effects and the spontaneous breaking of a continuous symmetry, consistently with renormalization group theory.
+In this paper, we study the entanglement spectrum of the long-range, spin-\(1/2\) XXZ chain and show that it contains sufficient information to determine the phase diagram as a function of the anisotropy parameter and the interaction range.
+The antiferromagnetic-to-XY and XY-to-ferromagnetic phase transitions are, respectively, characterized by degeneracy lifts and the divergence of the Schmidt gap, similarly to the short-range XXZ model.
+Analysis of the entanglement spectrum is also instrumental in identifying a remarkable self-similar property of the XY phase.
+Its breakdown signals the onset of genuine long-range effects and the spontaneous breaking of a continuous symmetry, consistent with renormalization group theory.
 Our results are confirmed by numerical calculations using tensor-network techniques.
-Moreover, we show that self-similarity extends to other quantities, including the geometrical entanglement and the Luttinger parameter in the critical phase.
+Moreover, we show that the self-similarity observed in the entanglement spectrum extends to other quantities, including the geometrical entanglement and the Luttinger parameter in the critical phase.

 The paper is organized as follows.
 In \cref{sec-model}, we introduce the model and lay out our approach. \cref{sec-geo-ent} studies the quantum phase diagram inferred from the geometric entanglement.
 In \cref{sec-ES}, we discuss entanglement-spectrum signatures of quantum phase transitions in the same phase diagram, and we reveal its self-similarity upon rescaling the anisotropic coupling parameter. \cref{sec-RG} studies the renormalization group flow of the long-range interacting model in the critical Luttinger phase in combination with the self-similarity thereby confirming the phase diagram.
 In \cref{sec-LL}, we verify Luttinger liquid behavior, in particular the self-similarity feature for the Luttinger parameter.
 Finally, we draw our conclusion and give an outlook in \cref{sec-conclusion}.